 Sebastian’s bravado waned and the thug seemed nervous, which given Travis’s reputation around the schoolyard was not a surprise.
 Though far removed from what anyone may describe as a bully, he had a green belt in kickboxing and was not the sort of person one would wish as an enemy.

 “We’re just fooling around.
 He tripped and got himself caught up in the thorns,” stated Sebastian.

 “Grrrrrrr!” growled Koromaru, bearing his teeth.

-“Yes, I accidently tripped and landed in here,” replied Jamie.
+“Yes, I accidently tripped and landed in here,” said Jamie.

 “Grrrrrrr!” continued Koromaru

 “Maybe you should give him a handout, Sebastian.
 What do you say?
-It’s getting late and he should be home by now,” suggested Travis.
+It’s getting late and he should be home by now,” said Travis.

 “Yeah, sure thing…come on guys let’s help him out of there.”